grafana/metrictank/docs/tools.md

     	File containing the needed schemas in case database needs initializing (default "/etc/metrictank/schema-idx-cassandra.toml")
   -src-cass-addr string
-    	Address of cassandra host to migrate from. (default "localhost") -src-idx-table string
+    	Address of cassandra host to migrate from. (default "localhost") -src-keyspace string
-    	Cassandra index table name in use on source. (default "metric_idx") -src-keyspace string
+    	Cassandra keyspace in use on source. (default "raintank") -src-table string
-    	Cassandra keyspace in use on source. (default "raintank")
+    	Cassandra table name in use on source. (default "metric_idx")
 ```